eawag-surface-waters-research/airflow/README.md

 - Create a new branch `git checkout -b newbranchname`
 - Add your new DAG and test it
 - Commit your changes and create a pull request to the master branch

+## Backfill jobs

+In order to backfill jobs in the past the Airflow [command line](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#dags) can be utilised.

+1. Run `docker ps` to get the "CONTAINER ID" of the `airflow-airflow-scheduler`
+2. Enter the scheduler `docker exec -it 'container-id' bash`
+3. Run `nohup airflow dags backfill -s YYYY-MM-DD -e YYYY-MM-DD dag_id &`

+The `nohup ... &` syntax allows you close the terminal and keep the job running.

 [mit-by]: https://opensource.org/licenses/MIT
 [mit-by-shield]: https://img.shields.io/badge/License-MIT-g.svg